kasemir/org.csstudio.display.builder/Readme.md

 Fonts
 -----

+Available fonts differ between installations of Windows, Linux, Mac OS X.
+New developments should install open source fonts that are available for all operating systems, for example the "Liberation" fonts, but even then legacy CS-Studio displays rendered differently across operating systems.
+Using named fonts were and will be a good idea.

-Goal is some level of compatibility with existing *.opi displays that were created on Linux.
+Goal for the display builder is some level of compatibility with existing *.opi displays that were created on Linux, and high levels of similarity across operating systems for newly created displays.

-New developments should use open source fonts that are available for all operating systems.
-For now planning to use "Liberation" fonts.
+Technical Problem:

+Font sizes are specified in "points".
+A point corresponds to 1/72 of an inch when printed.
+The on-screen size depends on the display's DPI settings.

+While operator displays use "pixels" for widget locations, sizes, line width etc., existing font specifications like "height 10" were in points.
+The pixel height depends on screen settings, which explains the variations seen with legacy CS-Studio displays.

-org.csstudio.display.builder.representation.test.FontDemoJavaFX and FontDemoSWT use "Liberation Mono", size 40.
+As an example, org.csstudio.display.builder.representation.test.FontDemoJavaFX and FontDemoSWT use "Liberation Mono", size 40.

- * Mac OS X:
+Mac OS X:
-   Same size on screen for SWT and Java FX.
+ * Same size on screen for SWT and Java FX.
-   "E" matches the one in Applications/Font Book.app for size 40.
+ * SWT matches Applications/Font Book.app
-   When adding "Liberation Mono", size 40 text to a screenshot in the Preview.app, that also matches.
+ * When adding "Liberation Mono", size 40 text to a screenshot in the Preview.app, that also matches.
+ * SWT example prints Height: 45, Ascent: 33, Descent: 12

+Linux (Redhat ELWS 6.7):
+ * JavaFX example matches the Mac OS X screenshot
+ * SWT example appears larger and prints Height: 62, Ascent: 45, Descent: 17
+ * SWT example matches the sizes in GNOME Character Map

+Windows (7):
+ * JavaFX example matches the Mac OS X screenshot
+ * SWT example appears larger
+ * SWT example matches the sizes in WordPad

+JavaFX examples match across operating systems.
+Unclear if this is pure luck.

+On Mac OS X, SWT happens to match.
+On Linux and Windows, the SWT examples differ from JavaFX.
+SWT on Windows also differs from SWT on Linux.

+When reading existing *.opi files, it is impossible to determine how large a font of "height X" used to be on the screen where it was created.

+==> Each site needs to determine the correction factor for reading font height from existing displays.
+==> Hopefully JavaFX font height will remain constant across operating systems and not also
+    change with screen resolution.
+Java 8u60 may apply DPI scaling to all coordinates, which is OK because then fonts, rectangles, ... are all scaled consistently for high resolution screens.